 Her first novel, according to her New York Times obituary, “written when she [w]as 11, began: ‘Oh, how do you do, Mrs. Brown?’ said Mrs. Tompkins.
 ‘If only I had known you were going to call I should have tidied up the drawing room.’
 The little girl showed it to her mother, whose icy comment was: ‘Drawing rooms are always tidy.’”

 Wharton’s earliest publications were under a pen name because it wasn’t considered proper or ladylike for a wealthy woman to write.

 She married Edward Wharton in 1885.
 The marriage ended in divorce in 1913.
 After her divorce she moved to France, where she remained for the rest of her life.

-For her efforts she was awarded the French Cross of the Legion of Honor and became a Belgian Chevalier of the Order of Leopold.
+For her efforts, Wharton was awarded the French Cross of the Legion of Honor and became a Belgian Chevalier of the Order of Leopold.

-Why I Enjoy Reading Wharton
+I Enjoy Reading Edith Wharton

 She exposed a world she knew intimately: high society’s hypocrisy.
 Wharton felt the standards wealthy girls were raised with during the latter 19th century were unimportant and oppressed women.
 Her work shows society’s double standard, examines high society’s preoccupation with avoiding scandal and illustrates how its avoidance often caused people unhappiness.